trayio/falafel/README.md

     name: '[File name]', //required
     length: [File size in bytes], //required
-    contentType: '[Mime type of file]', //optional (falafel will attempt to derive it from name if not provided) }
+    contentType: '[Mime type of file]', //optional (falafel will attempt to derive it from name if not provided)

+    bucket: '[AWS bucket]', //optional target bucket
+    region: '[AWS region]' //optional target region
+}
 ```
 This function assumes the file is in local storage and will attempt to `createReadStream` from it; as such this is the least recommended upload option.

 ### API upload / Falafel download
 Generally, when an API provides an upload endpoint, one of falafel's download functions will need to be used.
 Both of the following download promise functions expect a file pointer object to be passed in.

+##### needleOptions
+Both `falafel.files.streamDownload` and `falafel.files.download` accept a second argument, `needleOptions`, which is an object that can be used to override the default needle options defined by falafel when downloading the file (except the `output` property for `falafel.files.download` - falafel takes precedence for this property).

 #### `falafel.files.streamDownload` (recommended)
 The `falafel.files.streamDownload` resolving with the following object: